Eb0nY-April14/DjangoShoppingList/README.md

 ---

 iv.
-As an Existing User who is logged in, I want to be able to mark an item in my list as either bought or unbought.
+As a Registered User who is logged in, I want to be able to mark an item in my list as either bought or unbought.

-    a.
-The third button beside each item on the home/viewing page is the one for toggling an item to mark it as either done when it's purchased or not.
+    a) The third button beside each item on the home/viewing page is the one for toggling an item to mark it as either done when it's purchased or not.
 When the button is clicked, it strikes out the item as "bought" and is moved to the bottom of the row and if clicked again, the "strike out" mark is removed & the item is moved back up which means it hasn't been bought yet.
 See screenshot below:

 Items marked as unbought:
 ![UnstrikeNotBoughtItem Screenshot](documentation/views/not_bought_item_screenshot.png)